 Hayden Synchronized Skating Teams are organized and compete under U.S. Figure Skating rules which specify athletes' ages and minimum test (skill) level for each level of team or competition.
 At Hayden Synchronized Skating, we are proud to field eight teams from beginning levels (synchro skills) to elite teams competing at the highest levels of synchronized skating (junior and senior).
 Our National Competing teams are: Haydenettes (senior), Lexettes (junior), Ice Mates (novice), Star Mates (intermediate), and Mini Mates (juvenile).
 Our Developmental teams are: Shooting Stars Pre-Juvenile (pre-juvenile), Shooting Stars Preliminary (preliminary), and Mini Shooting Stars (synchro skills).
 In past seasons, Hayden Synchronized Skating has also fielded a successful collegiate-level team - Metroettes Collegiate.
 We look forward to fielding Metroettes Collegiate again in coming seasons.
 Use the links below to learn more about each team.

-Hayden Synchronized Skating’s junior-level athletes, the Lexettes, compete at the second-highest level of figure skating both nationally and internationally.
-The Lexettes are the 2018 U.S. National Silver Medalists.
-They represented the U.S. at the 2019 Leon Lurje Trophy in Gothenborg, Sweden where they finished fifth and at the 2019 French Cup in Rouen, France where they finished fifth.
-They have represented the US in world competition for six consecutive years (in 2013, 2015, 2017, and 2018 at the ISU World Junior Synchronized Skating Championship and in 2014 and 2016 at the ISU Synchronized Skating World Junior Challenge Cup).
-In recent seasons, they have competed in Mississauga, Canada; Salzburg, Austria; Zagreb, Croatia; Neuchâtel, Switzerland, and Helsinki, Finland.
+Hayden Synchronized Skating’s junior level athletes, the Lexettes, compete at the second-highest level of figure skating both nationally and internationally.
+The Lexettes are the 2020 United States National Pewter Medalists.
+In 2020, the team represented the United States at the Zagreb Snowflake Trophy earning a silver medal and the 2020 Spring Cup in Milan, Italy earning the bronze medal.
+They have represented the United States in world competition for six consecutive years (in 2013, 2015, 2017, and 2018 at the ISU World Junior Synchronized Skating Championship and in 2014 and 2016 at the ISU Synchronized Skating World Junior Challenge Cup).
+In recent seasons, they have competed in Italy, Mississauga, Canada; Salzburg, Austria; Zagreb, Croatia; Neuchâtel, Switzerland; and Helsinki, Finland.

-Hayden Synchronized Skating Teams' Ice Mates compete in regional and national events at the intermediate level for the 2018 - 2019 season, while they competed in the novice division in previous seasons.
-They are the 2018 U.S. National Silver Medalists.
+Hayden Synchronized Skating Teams' Ice Mates will compete in regional and national events at the Novice level this season.
+They have competed in the Intermediate or Novice divisions in prior seasons.
+They are the 2019 and 2020 U.S. National Champions in the intermediate division and the 2018 U.S. National Novice Silver Medalists.
 The Ice Mates have been skating as a team since 1988, earning 20 U.S. National Championships and more than 50 gold medals in U.S. local, sectional, and international competitions.
 Before U.S. Figure Skating changed the team age requirements, they were one of the few novice teams to compete in Europe.
-At the 2012 U.S. National Championships, the Ice Mates posted a score of 81.48, which remains the best mark in the novice division.

-Hayden Synchronized Skating's Shooting Stars Preliminary team competes regionally while preparing skaters for a move to the Shooting Stars Pre-Juvenile team.
-Skaters are girls and boys who are typically 8 to 12-years-old and mostly live in the greater Boson area.
+Hayden Synchronized Skating's Shooting Stars Preliminary team competes regionally while preparing skaters for a move to the Shooting Stars Pre-Juvenile and Juvenile teams.
+This year’s Preliminary team comprises skaters in the age group of 8 to 12-years-old and live in the greater Boston area.